 Home improvement is one of the areas in which consumers are often disappointed.
 If your project has gotten off track, here are some tips that will help.

-You should always start by reporting the problem to the contractor, clearly, and in writing.
-Give him or her a reasonable opportunity to correct the problem.
+You should always start by reporting the problem to the contractor, clearly and in writing.
+Give them a reasonable opportunity to correct the problem.

-If the contractor does not respond to you or does not resolve the problems, you can file a complaint against the contractor with the MHIC.
+If the contractor does not respond to you or does not resolve the problems, mediation may be a good next step.

 The Maryland Home Improvement Commission, in partnership with Community Mediation Maryland and the University of Maryland School of Law's Mediation Clinic, has developed a program to help homeowners and contractors amicably resolve disputes for the benefit of both parties.
 The project offers an opportunity to reach a faster, easier, and cheaper resolution to conflicts.
 If successful, you will save time and money, and avoid the hassle of having to attend an administrative hearing.
 The best part is that mediation is free, voluntary and you decide whether or not to settle.

 Please contact the MHIC at 410-230-6309 or by email at DLOPLMHIC-LABOR@maryland.gov for more information about the mediation program.

 Community Mediation Maryland also offers low cost mediation services.

 If you do not reach an agreement through mediation, you may consider filing a complaint Maryland Home Improvement Commission.

 You can obtain a complaint form on the Maryland Home Improvement Commission (MHIC) website or by calling 410-230-6309 and asking that a complaint form be mailed to you.
 The MHIC will investigate your complaint.
 Following the investigation, the MHIC might file criminal or regulatory charges against the contractor if it finds that the contractor violated the MHIC law.
 There is no monetary award for homeowners in the complaint process.